theHostileNegotiator/KWBandage/PatchNotes.md

 		* Changed model stance to be more like the Avatar
 6. Textures used is based of outdated Avatar texture
 	* Updated textures to better match the Avatar
+7. Heavy Damaged and Husks would look damaged, but the Flame attachment would look pristine
+	* Applied texture swap to the Flame texture, for the Husk the textures replaced for damaged ones in the model
 #### Redeemer
 1. Had an issue when NOD Confessor or BH Black Disciple are the last member of an upgraded squad of NOD Militants, BH Confessor Squad or Militant Squad entering the Redeemer will cause the unit to freeze
 	* Added NOD Confessor and BH Black Disciple to the CanAlwaysEnter and PassengerFilter